 - Geography of different parts of the world

 - The next thing she told me to do was to select some common topics that I loved to read or found interest in.
-I choose scientific topics, geography and history or historical events because I always love to read topics on these niches.
+I choose scientific topics, geography, and history or historical events because I always love to read topics on these niches.

 - She gave me instructions to read a report or article and write down a short summary of the report or article.
 It was quite challenging for me at first but I did not lose hope.
 I continued to write summaries of different topics.
 At the end of the course, I found out that I wrote around 55 topic summaries and doing that I became stronger, faster and more precise in Reading skills like predicting and skimming.
-It also increased my knowledge in different topics which gave me an additional advantage in Listening, Writing and Speaking modules.
+It also increased my knowledge in different topics which gave me an added advantage in Listening, Writing and Speaking modules.

 These are the IELTS Reading skills which you need to find your answers easily: